antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

   Can be either `input`, `output` or `inout`.
 * `connectionSide` - tells on which side of the node the interface should be placed.

+##### Subgraph nodes

+If node contains `subgraph` field, it is considered as subgraph node.
+In this case `subgraph` field should be the same as ID of one of the graphs defined in `graphTemplateInstances`.
+Each instance should be represented by only one subgraph node.

 #### Connection